SlyRemarks/docs/README.md

 #define TRIACPIN 3   // triac driver pin
 ```

 Spare digital outputs for SYNCPIN & SAMPPIN are not available.
-DIO7 is available on a pad and _might_ be usable for either, with care.
+DIO7 is available on a pad and *might* be usable for either, with care.
 These outputs are intended for development & testing only, and are not required in normal operation.

 No information is available regarding changes required for the emonTx4.

 ## Changes for Robin Emley’s Energy Diverter

 (See [Diverting surplus PV Power, by Robin Emley](/pv-diversion/mk2/index.html)) The only change necessary for the emonTx V2
-or emonTx V3.x is to alter CYCLES_PER_SECOND to 60.
+or emonTx V3.x is to alter <code>CYCLES_PER_SECOND</code> to 60.
 No information is available regarding
 changes required for the emonTx4.

 ## Glossary / Translation